Table of Contents

 - Tools for Creating a Website

-The Essential Books that Help Me Write More
+The Essential Books & Tools that Help Me Write More

 - Professors as Writers (eBook): This was the first book I read before starting my tenure-track job.
 Reading it was the single most important thing I did that summer.
 This landmark book is jam-packed with practical tips on how to overcome your own writing obstacles like perfectionism and procrastination.
 Boice’s research promises to help you write 3x more than most!